tgvoskuilen/War-Simulator/README.md

 # Summary

-After running about a million rounds of War in the simulator - the stats were pretty well converged to the values in the table below.
-The shortest and longest games there are not theoretical values - just observations.
+After running about a million rounds of War in the simulator the stats were pretty well converged to the values in the table below.
+The shortest and longest games there are not theoretical values - just observations from the samples I did run.

-It is possible to win in 1 round if it is an epic series of ties, and it is possible for a game to go on for much longer than 5000 rounds if you are very unlucky.
+It is theoretically possible to win in 2 rounds if there is an epic series of ties, and it is possible for a game to go on for much longer than 5000 rounds if you are very unlucky.

 | Stat  | Value |